mikefromd/Vizzie_Introduction/README.md

-## Source Files in Compressed Format for some more patches.
+## NEW: Source Files in Compressed Copy for some more patches.

-[This Markdown File](patches/patches.md) contains more patches in a compressed format.
-Just open a new patcher on MAX, then select the whole text of the patch you want to copy and then copy it.
-When your mouse hovers over your empty patch, right-click your mouse and `Paste` the content on your patch.
+Some patches here are provided as Compressed Copy.
+Just open a new patcher on MAX, then click on the Copy icon at the left top of the panel.
+Then, when your mouse hovers over your empty patch, right-click your mouse and `Paste` the content on your patch.
 After a short while, the patch will become visible.
 The first thing to do may be saving it, then start to remix it.
 Please note that the patch only contains the code, you will need to add the media files by yourself.